Cookies on Schiphol.nl

-The exploitation of Amsterdam Airport Schiphol is one of Royal Schiphol Group’s main activities.
-Our national airport is an AirportCity where passengers, airlines and businesses can access all the services they need, 24 hours a day.
-Schiphol is also a European Mainport with an extensive network of destinations.
+Operating Schiphol is one of Royal Schiphol Group’s main activities.
+The Dutch national airport is a genuine AirportCity, where passengers, airlines and companies come together to form a dynamic 24-hour economy.
+Schiphol’s extensive network of destinations also makes it a European Mainport.
 Our ambition is to develop Schiphol into Europe’s Preferred Airport.

 In 2017, Schiphol had the third-highest number of passengers, the third-highest volume of cargo and the highest number of air transport movements in Europe.
 As many as 68.5 million passengers travelled to and from Schiphol from five take-off and landing runways.
 Some 1.75 million metric tonnes of cargo were transported via our airport and 496,748 air transport movements were carried out to 326 destinations.